awodynski/B97opt/README.md

    ```

    The program will:
-   - Read the input data from `results.out`.
+   - Read the input data from `results.out` (compressed in results.tar.gz for one of the models tested for LDH).
    - Create a cache for loss and gradient computation internally during multistart optimization.
    - Optimize linear parameters for the B97 functional.
    - Print the best parameters and the corresponding loss value.